Mads Kaggestad

-Mads Petter Kaggestad (born 22 February 1977, in Ringerike) is a former Norwegian professional road racing cyclist.
+Mads Petter Kaggestad (born 22 February 1977) is a former Norwegian professional road racing cyclist.
 He competed for the French Crédit Agricole team between 2003 and 2007.
 During 2002 he was a member of the amateur Team Krone.
 He competed in the men's individual road race at the 2004 Summer Olympics.

-He is the son of Johan Kaggestad, an athletics coach and television commentator.
+He hails from Modum and is the son of Johan Kaggestad, an athletics coach and television commentator.